Open Arms Sea Relief Operation. Have all the rules been followed? Who is telling the truth?

 Who was the first ship on site?

 This may seem like a detail.
-But it is important.
-According to the use of the law of the sea, it is the first on the spot (and with the capacity to do so) who coordinates the relief.
-According to all the information in our possession (including the videos), it was indeed the NGO's ship that was on the spot first.
-When the Libyan Coast Guard boat arrived, the rescue operation had already begun.
-The first survivors (women and children, as usual) had already boarded the two RHIBs (inflatable boats).
+But it's important.
+According to the usage of the law of the sea, it is the first on the spot (and with the capacity to do so) who coordinates the rescue.
+According to all the information in our possession (including the videos), it was the NGO ship that was there first.
+When the Libyan coast guard boat arrived, the rescue operation had already begun.
+The first survivors (women and children, according to custom) had already boarded the two RHIBs (inflatable boats).
 Life jackets were being distributed to others.
-According to the rule, it was therefore up to the Proactiva ship to coordinate the rescue.
+According to the rule, it was therefore up to Proactiva's ship to coordinate the rescue.

 Is there an intervention of external means?

-In all likelihood, given their contact with the Libyan coast guard, it could be an Italian helicopter, operating under a national cap.
-NB: This is a common practice for carrying out missions that are not strictly within the European mandate, or to have more freedom: the helicopter takes back its original nationality for the time necessary (a few seconds or a few minutes sometimes).
+In all likelihood, given their contact with the Libyan coast guard, it could be an Italian helicopter, operating under national cover.
+NB: This is a common practice to carry out missions which are not strictly within the European mandate, or to have more freedom: the helicopter returns to its original nationality for the necessary time (a few seconds or a few minutes sometimes).

 Is there a Libyan MRCC?

-There is a structure that foreshadows an MRCC, which coordinates part of the relief.
-Only a part because it does not have authority over the entire Libyan coast or over all the Libyan coastguards.
-The Europeans (and the Italians especially) seek to consolidate this MRCC, by financing it, by equipping it if necessary, even by assisting it directly.
-In theory, there is an EUNAVFOR officer who liaises with this MRCC (or rather is in liaison with them).
+There is a structure which prefigures an MRCC, which coordinates part of the relief.
+Only part because it does not have authority over the entire Libyan coast nor over all the Libyan coast guards.
+The Europeans (and the Italians especially) are seeking to consolidate this MRCC, by financing it, equipping it if necessary, or even assisting it directly.
+In theory, there is a EUNAVFOR officer who liaises with this MRCC (or rather is in liaison with them).
 But this MRCC is not legally recognized at the international level, since there is no recognized SAR.
-All you have to do is take the IMO's list of active MRCCs.
+To do this, simply take the IMO list of active MRCCs.
 There is no trace of a Libyan MRCC, nor a telephone.

 Do the Libyans have an officially recognized (SAR) area?